Kingscote, South Australia: Foreshore

 A wharf and jetty stand at the waterfront.
 They were previously used by the roll-on, roll-off vessels, Troubridge and Island Seaway and now serve smaller vessels.

 The jetty is accessible for recreational fishing and scuba diving and pelican feeding and nocturnal penguin tours are offered at the Penguin Centre, which is adjacent to the jetty.

 The Aurora Ozone Seafront Hotel, with its mermaid statue, is a well-known landmark on the Kingscote foreshore.
 The hotel opened in 1907.
 It was destroyed by fire 27 Aug 1918, but was rebuilt and opened for business again on 29 December 1920.

 Shark proof tidal swimming pool

 A shark-proof tidal swimming pool is open to the public.
 Fundraising commenced in 1947 and plans were drafted by the South Australian Harbours Board.
 The Harbours Board estimated the total construction cost for the pool to be £607 and Mr W. S. Myers, won the contract for its construction.
 A subscription list was started and maintained to update local residents on fundraising progress and matching funding was offered by the South Australian Tourist Bureau.
 Construction commenced in 1949.
-Work continued in 1950, following delays owing to labor shortages and inclement weather.
+Work continued in 1950, following delays owing to labour shortages and inclement weather.

+Media

+Kingscote and the island receives most of its radio stations from Adelaide which includes ABC Radio Adelaide, SAFM, Mix 102.3, Triple M Adelaide, Nova 919, and Radio Adelaide.
+Kix FM 90.7 is Kangaroo Island's own community based station which is run by local volunteers.

+Television coverage is provided by public broadcasters, ABC South Australia, SBS, and commercial broadcaster channels 7, 9, and 10.

+The local newspaper is served by The Islander which publishes on print and online.